pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/rolling-back-a-deployment.md

   This page describes when a deployment is rolled back automatically and how to manually rollback a deployment.
 ---

-Rolling back a deployment can be automated by enabling the `autoRollback` field in the deployment configuration of the application.
+Rolling back a deployment can be automated by enabling the `autoRollback` field in the application configuration of the application.
 When `autoRollback` is enabled, the deployment will be rolled back if any of the following conditions are met:
 - a stage of the deployment pipeline was failed
 - an analysis stage determined that the deployment had a negative impact
 - any error occurs while deploying